jkeat/fboil/README.md

-## About
+# Fboil

-Extension of the updated version of the Flask-Boilerplate project found here: https://github.com/mjhea0/flask-boilerplate/tree/master/_updated
+Fboil is an extension of the updated version of the Flask-Boilerplate project found here: https://github.com/mjhea0/flask-boilerplate/tree/master/_updated

-### Additions to flask-boilerplate
+##### Additions to flask-boilerplate

 + User accounts
 	+ Email/username/password
 		+ Email confirmation